Review: Eleaf Elven

 While we still preferred the Eleaf Elven’s limited or restricted airflow mode over its more “open” counterpart, we really couldn’t find anything to complain in regards to the device’s performance in the flavor and vapor production department.
 The Eleaf Elven only uses a single coil type with a rated resistance of 1.6ohms.

 Aside from the high resistance helping to preserve battery life, we appreciated how this thing literally sips e-liquid.
 When setting the airflow to its more restrictive setting, flavor production was more pronounced with a slight decrease in vapor production.
 Opening up the airflow increased vapor production while making flavors feel slightly muted.
+People who use 510 cartridges tend to prefer the Tronian Nutron.

 Aside from the lack of any screen or display to be found on the Eleaf Elven, the device is also devoid of any variable wattage or temperature control functionality.
 This is pretty standard as far portable pod-style devices go thanks to the physical limitations of the device.